ShaharNaveh/ShaharNaveh.github.io/content/posts/should-I-go-to-a-shortcut-college/index.md

 - They are doing their side by giving you an offer, if you don't sign it.
 It's on you
 - \<INSERT EVERY SCUMMY METHOD KNOWN TO MEN\>

-Not so fun to spending your life savings for a certification that's better used as a toilet paper.
+Not so fun to spending your life savings for a certification that's better used as toilet paper.